-"It's the most horrific thing you've ever seen," said Capt.
-Leo Lloyd of the Salvation Army in Hartford.
-"This guy is lucky to be alive."
+“It was the most horrific thing you've ever seen," Capt.
+Leo Lloyd said.

-Anyone with information about McGriff's whereabouts is asked to contact the Hartford Police Department at 860-757-4000 or by clicking here.
+Anyone with information about the driver or the vehicle is asked to contact the Hartford Police Department at 860-757-4000 or by clicking here.

 Copyright 2015 WFSB (Meredith Corporation).
 All rights reserved.